CatalogueOfLife/coldp/README.md

 * [Best Practises](#best-practices)

 ## Status & Versioning

- - **Version 1.1 of ColDP is under development and new fields are marked as such in the documentation below**.
+### Stable Release
- - **Version 1.0 of ColDP has been released on [October 25th 2021](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.0)**.
+**Version 1.0 of ColDP has been released on [October 25th 2021](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.0)**.

 Since then only [small changes](CHANGES.md) to the documentation and enumeration of values have been applied with the latest release of ColDP being [version 1.0.1](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.1).

+### Development Branch
+**Version 1.1 of ColDP is still under development** and new fields are marked as such in the documentation below.

+There is no guarantee that these fields might still change until the version is released.
+ChecklistBank tries it's best to support already all new 1.1 features, so it can be used already.

 ### Versioning
 ColDP adheres to [semantic versioning](http://semver.org/):